daveyboywardlaw/daveyboywardlaw.github.io/_posts/2025-03-28-tester-to-quality-coach.md

 ![Holistic Testing Model](/assets/images/holistic-testing-model.png)

-Looking at Lisa Crispins and Janet Gregories Holistic testing model above and using it as a guide you may do things like...
+Looking at Lisa Crispin's and Janet Gregory's Holistic testing model above and using it as a guide, you may do things like...

 **Discover**
 - Understand the domain and the customers